10 types of mould you might find in your home – plus how to get rid of each one

 8. Fusarium

-Where it can be found: Fusarium is often found growing on food but can also be found in wallpaper, carpets, and water-damaged materials.
-It spreads very quickly and appears in red, white, or pink shades.
+Where it can be found: Fusarium is often found growing on food but can also appear in wallpaper, carpets, and water-damaged materials.
+It spreads very quickly and comes in red, white, or pink shades.

 Health issues: Fusarium species cause a broad spectrum of infections in humans.